Statement on Coronavirus (COVID-19)

 Full refunds will be provided for all events and activities cancelled during this time frame.
 Communication surrounding refunds and postponed activities will be shared with participants of those programs as soon as possible.

 The OVA will continue to monitor all appropriate public safety advice and encourage our members to take any and all reasonable precautions.
+In the context of the current COVID-19 pandemic, the OVA continues to ask the Ontario Volleyball community to respect the Government of Ontario's direction to carefully follow physical distancing practices and to respect the directives and regulations of all public health authorities and governments at every level.
+Now is the opportunity for us to be diligent leaders in our communities.
+Through our actions, we can contribute to the control of the spread of this virus.
 It is our hope that play can be resumed as soon as it is deemed appropriate.
 We would like to thank our members for your patience and understanding.
 Until then, we hope you stay healthy.

 As Ontario has ordered the mandatory closure of all non-essential workplaces, the OVA staff will be working from home.
 If you would like to get in contact with one of the OVA staff members, please send them an email instead of calling the office.
 Thank you for your cooperation.